JetBrains/kotlin/docs/analysis/low-level-api-fir/low-level-api-fir.md

 # Low Level API

-Low-level API (LL API fopr short) is an interlayer between Analysis API FIR Implementation and FIR compiler.
+Low-level API (LL API for short) is an interlayer between Analysis API FIR Implementation and FIR compiler.
 Low-level API is responsible for:

 * Finding corresponding `FirElement` by `KtElement`
 * Lazy resolving of `FirDeclaration`